awijnen/awijnen.github.com/source/_posts/2013-02-12-programming-used-to-be-my-kryptonite.markdown

 <div class='container'>
 <p>As an EE major I enjoyed dabbling with hardware.
 Nice and tangible.
 However, for some strange reason, I consistently cringed at the thought of writing a line of code. </p>

 <p>The fact that the first programming class I ever took was an introduction to JAVA might have something to do with that.
 Thanks a lot <a href="http://www.kul.com">Alma Mater</a>!
-You managed to disinterest me in the one field that is thoroughly shaking up every traditional industry in the years to come.
-Code was my kryptonite.
+You managed to disinterest me in the one field that is thoroughly shaking up every traditional industry in the world.
+Code became my kryptonite.
 Yet I look ridiculous in spandex, I would die if I jumped out of a window, and I don't have a twelve pack.
 Not fair!</p>

 <img src="http://www.allmotivated.com/pictures/Demotivational-pictures-red_Kryptonite.jpg" alt="Red Kryptonite">
 <br><br>

 <p>Luckily, I found the light.</p>

-<p>Last year, with the advent of amazing initiatives like <a href="http://www.teamtreehouse.com">Team Treehouse</a>, <a href="www.codeschool.com">CodeSchool</a>, and <a href="www.codecademy.com">Codecademy</a>, the programming education was disrupted.
+<p>Last year, with the advent of some amazing initiatives like <a href="http://www.teamtreehouse.com">Team Treehouse</a>, <a href="www.codeschool.com">CodeSchool</a>, and <a href="www.codecademy.com">Codecademy</a>, we took leaps and bounds with respect to teaching programming.
 Early 2012, together with <a href="http://www.codecademy.com/blog/50-make-2013-your-code-year">450,000 others</a>, I pledged to add a new skill to my repertoire.
 To add some fuel to the fire, I took a four-month sabbatical to start off 2013 to attend the <a href="http://www.flatironschool.com">Flatiron School</a>.</p>

 <p>I feel strongly about the need to achieve code literacy.
 Here are four reasons why I think you should too:</p>
 <strong>1.
 Economic value</strong>